Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Experimental Results

-In Table \ref{tab:ablationcontinuation} we explore several variants: setting $\rep$ to zero at waypoints is a clean solution but decreases the effective length of the history of observations seen by the agent, cutting episodes into intervals.
-Saving $\rep$ at waypoints and restoring it after each short episode ensures continuity and keeps the amount of observed scene intact.
-We lastly explore a variant where the hidden state always continues, which maximizes the amount of observed frames for the agent but leads to discontinuities at subgoal points: the agent is teleported to a new location but its latent representation is never updated with the trained dynamical model.
-Interestingly, this variant performs best, which indicates that data is extremely important, even if a sparse amount of time instants lacks theoretical continuity during training.
-Note that during evaluation, only long episodes are used and the agent only sees the correct amount of observed frames.

-\myparagraph{Communication with the Mole} during representation learning in Phase 1, the main agent passes the embedding $\rep$ to the blind agent $\rho$.
-We explore different ways of communicating the representation, which remains constant during the $k$ steps of an individual short episode, evaluated in Table \ref{tab:ablationcommunication}.
+\myparagraph{Communication with the Mole} in Table \ref{tab:ablationcommunication} we explore different ways of communicating the representation $\rep$ from the main to the aux policy during Phase 1.
 In variant (e.1), $\rho$ receives $\rep$ as input at each step; in variants (e.2) and (e.3), the hidden GRU state $\mathbf{h}$ of $\rho$ is initialized as $\rep$ at the beginning of each short episode, and no observation (other than the subgoal $g_.$) is passed to it.
-Variant (e.2) is the best performing in simulation, and we conjecture that the reason might be found in the likely ego-centric nature of the latent visual representation $\rep$.
+Variant (e.2) is the best performing in simulation, and we conjecture that this indicates a likely ego-centric nature of the latent visual representation $\rep$.
 Providing it as initialization allows it to evolve and be updated by the blind agent during navigation.
+This is further corroborated by the drop in performance of these variants in NoisySim, as the update of an ego-centry representation requires odometry, disturbed by noise in the evaluation, and unobserved during training.
 Adding 128 dimensions to the blind agent hidden state $\mathbf{h}$ in variant (e.3) does not seem to have an impact.
-However, on NoisySim, variant (e.1) with $\rep$ as observation achieves higher performance.
-This seems to corroborate the intuition that variants (e.2) and (e.3) learn updates of an ego-centric latent representation --- this update requires odometry, which is disturbed by noise in the evaluation in NoisySim, and was unobserved during training.

-\myparagraph{Probing the representations} of a blind agent has been previously proposed in \cite{PhDThesisWijmans,BlindAgentsICLR2023}.
-We adapt and extend the probing procedure as follows: for each agent, a dataset of pairs $\{(\mathbf{r}_i,\mathbf{M}^*_i)\}_{i=1..D}$ is generated by sampling agent rollouts.
-Here, $\mathbf{r}_i$ is the hidden GRU state of the agent and $\mathbf{M}^*_i$ is an ego-centric 2D metric GT map of size $95{\times}95$ calculated from the simulator using only information observed by the agent.
-A probe $\phi$ is trained on training scenes to predict $\mathbf{M}_i= \phi(\mathbf{r}_i)$ minimizing cross-entropy loss , and tested on validation scenes.
-Probing results and example reconstructions on test scenes are shown in Fig.~\ref{fig:reconstructionprobing}.